EvilPatrick06/Programming-Class-Project/Documentation/Collaboration-Process.md

 ### Step 2: Configure Environment

-1. Have Copilot install and update all dependencies based on the "Extensions+Updates" file
+1. Follow the prompts in terminal to set up the development environment
 2. Launch Live Share
 3. Share the Live Share link with team members